Aesthetic Dentistry

 The effects of professional teeth whitening can last 12 to 18 months, depending on your oral hygiene, diet, and lifestyle habits.

-When it comes to the practice of making teeth whiter, the words whitening and bleaching are often used interchangeably.
+When it comes to the practice of making teeth brighter, the words whitening and bleaching are often used interchangeably.

 Yes, there are alternatives to dental whitening.
 Dental veneers or bonding can be used to cover stained teeth permanently.
 Additionally, practicing good oral hygiene, avoiding stain-causing foods and beverages, and regular dental cleanings can help maintain a brighter smile.